 So ask yourself, “should I risk possible material misstatements, or is it time to start thinking about incorporating lease accounting software?”
 We suggest the latter.
 As you are reviewing everything necessary to transition, it’s time to evaluate all the requirements you’ll need to be in compliance.

 Searching for the right lease accounting software may seem like a daunting task.
 However, it really isn’t difficult when you know what to ask.
 As you create an RFP for one of the most important decisions you’ll need to make, simply manipulating your company’s existing software RFP from the IT department isn’t enough.
-At the end of this post, we provide a sample RFP that you can use to source lease accounting software.

 Your lease accounting software RFP must contain questions on the following:

 New FASB, IFRS, and GASB lease accounting standards functionality